underscorejho/pianobook/README.md

 * Update the config file at ~/.pianobook
 * PATH is where you would like the lists to be stored
+* EMAIL and PASSWD are your Pandora login credentials

 ```
 $ pianobook
 $ # or...
 $ pianobar >> my_raw_output.txt
+$ # login without terminal output
 $ pianobook -o -f my_raw_output.txt
 ```